Coherent transport in two-dimensional disordered potentials under spatially uniform SU(2) gauge fields

-{\it Hamiltonian for uniform SU(2) gauge fields---}We consider a spin--orbit coupled particle~\footnote{We use the term ``spin--orbit coupling'' for convenience, though general couplings between momentum and internal degree of freedom, such as sublattice and polarization, are included.} confined to the $xy$-plane and described by the clean Hamiltonian
+{\it Hamiltonian for uniform SU(2) gauge fields---}We consider a spin--orbit coupled particle~\footnote{We use the term ``spin--orbit coupling'' for convenience, though general couplings between momentum and internal degree of freedom, such as sublattice and polarization, are included.} evolving in $d$ spatial dimensions, described by the clean Hamiltonian